Family-friendly Programs and Services

 UCSD students provide child care through the UCSD Babysitting Resource Program.
 Parents can post a job and wait for a babysitter to contact them, or they can view babysitter profiles and contact sitters directly.

 Bright Horizons Care Advantage is a web-based resource to help you find and select pre-screened care for children, adults — even pets.
 You select the caregiver that's right for you.
 Whether you need everyday care or back-up care, Bright Horizons Care Advantage provides a comprehensive childcare and eldercare solution to complement UC's work/life benefits and employee assistance program resources.
-Register online at the UC-specific Bright Horizons Care Advantage site.
-There will be two program links within this site: Sittercity and Years Ahead.
+You can register online at the UC-specific Bright Horizons Care Advantage site with your Employee ID number.
+NOTE: If your ID number is not working, ad zeros to the beginning until 9 digits are reached.
+There will be two programs available within this site: the main Sittercity pages and the eldercare planning support resource Years Ahead.

 Sittercity is America’s largest website for connecting families with quality local in-home caregivers with nearly 2 million caregivers nationwide.
 Your Sittercity benefit gives you online access to local caregivers with profiles that include background checks, references, parent reviews, pictures, and more.